devcode1981/File-Provider-Storage/doc/runit.md

 ## Logs

-Because Runit is not attached to a terminal, the logs of the services you're running must go to files.
+Because runit is not attached to a terminal, the logs of the services you're running must go to files.
 If you want to see this logs in your terminal, like they show up with Foreman, then run `gdk tail`.
 Note that unlike with Foreman, if you press Ctrl-C into `gdk tail`, the logs stop,